-Included in the share capital balance on December 31, 2020 and March 31, 2021 are 189,206 shares held by 55 North Operations (formerly Ontario Inc.).
+Included in the Included in the share capital balance on December 31, 2020 and March 31, 2021 are 189,206 shares held by 55 North Operations (formerly Ontario Inc.).
 These shares will be sold now that the Company's shares are trading on a stock exchange and are included as shares held in treasury.